Take Traditional Trips to the Next Level with Self-Guided Tours

 How Can You Make Your Own Self-Guided Tour?

-Tips for Enhancing your Self-Guided Tours
+Tips for Enhancing Your Self-Guided Tours

 Self-guided tours have traditionally followed a tried-and-true technique.
 People expect to follow a map around town and navigate it per your instructions.
 That’s an old-school approach, though, and nowadays, it’s a lot more fun to give people interactive experiences that really get them thinking.
-Using self-guided tour technology to enhance the experience can make all the difference to the quality of your tour and the way that your visitors engage with your establishment.
-Here are a few ways you can transform the experience for them.

-• Rely on Routes: Make it simple and straightforward by providing clear directions about where they need to go.
+- See all the Routes: Make it simple and straightforward by providing clear directions about where they need to go.
 Color code routes, for example, and create clear paths that are easy to navigate.

-• Mission Possible: Proof that a self-guided tour can be more than fun!
-Use Goosechase to create interactive experiences for visitors to complete through the duration of their time at your attraction.
-Maybe they need to check in via GPS or send a photograph or a video of a certain exhibit or item in the facility.
-Maybe they need to pose like a famous statue, or find a clue hidden amongst the bricks at your main entrance - get creative and go BIG!
-Immerse people in what you have to offer and they’ll appreciate their experience tenfold.
-You can even offer a prize to everyone who completes all Missions successfully, like a certificate to the gift shop or bumper sticker, or coupon for reduced admission on their next visit.
+Maybe they need to check in via GPS or send a photograph or video of a particular exhibit or item in the facility.
+Perhaps they need to pose like a famous statue or find a clue hidden amongst the bricks at your main entrance-get creative and go BIG!
+Immerse people in what you offer, and they’ll appreciate their experience tenfold.

-• Devil’s in the Details: Content matters, especially for those who aren’t on a guided tour.
-Pack museum labels with detail.
-Offer a mix of serious information and quirky trivia—people learn best when they’re having fun, and this is a thoughtful way to make a self-guided tour more engaging and memorable.
-Incorporate scannable links and Goosechase Experiences, both of which can make the experience more interactive by encouraging self-discovery.
-Make it extra fun by working a few Easter eggs into the experience to unlock special surprises and FYIs for your guests - for example, hide a QR code under the stairwell and add in a fun fact about your building’s history.
-Complete the experience with a Goosechase Mission that requires them to count how many steps there are in the staircase.
+Incorporate scannable links and Goosechase Experiences, which can make the experience more interactive by encouraging self-discovery.
+Make it extra fun by working a few Easter eggs into the expertise to unlock special surprises and FYIs for your guests - for example, hide a QR code under the stairwell and add a fun fact about your building’s history.

-There are so many reasons to make self-guided tours an integral part of your business.
-Limiting group sizes and easing the workload for docents is a big one in the modern world, along with establishing a stronger link with your patrons and drawing even more people to your historical site or attraction.
-Using self-guided tour technology can transform your approach, giving both locals and out-of-towners a fun, interesting, personalized way to explore the premises and make their visit more meaningful and memorable.
+Using self-guided tour technology can also help establish a stronger link with your patrons and draw even more people to your historical site or attraction.
+It can transform your approach, giving locals and out-of-towners a fun, engaging, personalized way to explore the premises and making their visit more meaningful and memorable.

 A visitor experience they *actually* want to write home about?
 Nailed it.